jorenham/Lmo/README.md

 So Lmo is as fast as sorting your samples (in terms of time-complexity).

-Even if your data is pathological like [Cauchy](https://wikipedia.org/wiki/Cauchy_distribution), Lmo can be trimmed, to find the TL-moments:
+Even if your data is pathological like [Cauchy](https://wikipedia.org/wiki/Cauchy_distribution), and the L-moments are not defined, the trimmed L-moments (TL-moments) can be used instead:

 ```pycon
 >>> import numpy as np